A-Fisk/actiPy/notes.md

 ### mean wave / activity profile
 - do we want to resample to hourly?

+- update xlabel/ylabel depending on if subplot or not

 ## TODO
 - add lights to mean
 - combine waveform into plotting script?